Ten Years (Eighty Years' War): 1589

-The War of the Three Henrys ended on 1 August 1589 when two of the three Henrys vying for the French throne had been assassinated, leaving the Huguenot Henry of Navarre as the only candidate.
-The Succession of Henry IV of France to the French throne occasioned yet another civil war in France, however, as the Catholic League rejected utterly him.
-On 7 September 1589, king Philip II of Spain ordered Parma, the commander of the Army of Flanders, to move all available forces south to prevent Henry's accession.
-For Spain, the Netherlands had become a side show in comparison to the French Wars of Religion, as Philip prioritised thwarting the possibility of a Protestant France emerging between Spain and the Low Countries.
+The War of the Three Henrys reached its climax on 1 August 1589 with the assassination of Henry III, leaving the Huguenot Henry of Navarre as the only plausible candidate for the throne.
+However, the succession of Henry IV occasioned still more civil war, as the Catholic League utterly rejected him.
+On 7 September 1589, Philip II of Spain ordered Parma, the commander of the Army of Flanders, to move all available forces south to prevent Henry's accession.
+For Spain, the Netherlands had become a sideshow in comparison to the French conflict, as Philip feared the possibility of a Protestant France emerging between Spain and the Low Countries.
 Philip's intervention on the French Catholic side offered the Dutch rebels a respite from Parma's relentless pressure.

 When Adolf van Nieuwenaar died in a gunpowder explosion in October 1589, Oldenbarnevelt engineered Maurice to be appointed stadtholder of Utrecht, Guelders and Overijssel.
 Oldenbarnevelt managed to wrest power away from the Council of State, with its English members (though the Council would have an English representation until the English loans were repaid by the end of the reign of James I).
 Instead, military decisions were more and more made by the States-General (with its preponderant influence of the Holland delegation), thereby usurping important executive functions from the Council.

 Meanwhile, the Frisian stadtholder William Louis travelled to The Hague twice in 1589, both times in order to plead with the States-General to enlarge the States Army and switch from defensive to offensive warfare.
 The States were initially wary, unsure whether Farnese was really concentrating his efforts on France and would not turn and surprise the rebels.

 1590

 Parma launched two successful campaigns against France and entered Paris on 19 September 1590, but his absence from the Netherlands provided the Dutch rebels in the north with opportunities for counter-offensives.
-Already on 4 March 1590 Breda was recaptured with a ruse from which having been aided considerably by an English army under Sir Francis Vere.
+Already on 4 March 1590 Breda was recaptured with a ruse, aided considerably by an English army under Sir Francis Vere.
 As Farnese did not respond, this emboldened the States to support offensive military operations for the 1591 campaigning season.